St. Peter's CE Primary, Hixon

 Before deciding whether to defer their child’s entry to school, parents should visit their preferred school(s) to clarify how the youngest children in Reception are catered for and how the needs of these children are met as they move up through the school.

-Admission Outside of the Normal Age Group
+Admission outside the Normal Age Group

-Parents may seek to apply for their child’s admission to school outside of their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside of their normal age group to Reception rather than Year 1.
+Parents may seek to apply for their child’s admission to school outside their normal age group, for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
+In addition, the parents of summer born children may choose not to send their child to school until the September following their fifth birthday and may request that they are admitted outside their normal age group to Reception rather than Year 1.

 These parents will need to make an application alongside children applying at the normal age.
-The application should explain why it is in the child’s best interest to be admitted outside of their normal age and may include information such as professional evidence to support the case and why an exception should be made in the case of the child.
+The application should explain why it is in the child’s best interest to be admitted outside their normal age and may include information such as professional evidence to support the case and why an exception should be made in the case of the child.
 A decision as to whether this is an appropriate course of action will be made by the Trust who will take into account the circumstances of the case and views of the headteacher of the school concerned.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 Waiting lists